weecology/lab-manual/Portal-Plant-Census.md

 * flashing? - there is some floating around the ramada
 * steel cable?
 * fence stretcher?
-* pop rivets for attaching flashing to hardware cloth
+* pop rivets for attaching flashing to hardware cloth: 1/4" x 3/16"
 * hole punch to punch holes in flashing